-The Lavon Lake Master Plan is a land use planning document that guides USACE management of natural resources and recreation programs on Federal land at Lavon Lake.
+The Lavon Lake Master Plan is a comprehensive land use planning document that guides the natural resources and outdoor recreation management programs administered by the U.S. Army Corps of Engineers at Lavon Lake.
+The Master Plan has a projected effective life of 25 years.